Editor's note: This story was originally published in 2017.

 But on that particular Sunday night, six current and future legends of the business were walking into a complete unknown that would batter, bruise and bleed them and, in one particular case, do significantly more damage.

-On this fifteenth anniversary of the first ever Elimination Chamber match, we look back at that monumental night through conversations with the superstars themselves.
+We look back at that monumental night through conversations with the superstars themselves.
 In addition to modern-day interviews with both Triple H and Chris Jericho, and a Shawn Michaels quote from a modern interview he did on the Sam Roberts Wrestling podcast, we've also reached back for thoughts from five of the six competitors, which aired in the immediate aftermath of the match on the Nov.
 23, 2002 edition of WWE Confidential that aired on the Spike TV network.

 The main focus of the six-way Elimination Chamber match for the World Heavyweight Championship was the long-standing war between Shawn Michaels and Triple H. After Michaels retired in 1997 due to a back injury, he made sporadic and often confrontational appearances on WWE TV as an authority figure in opposition to Triple H, mirroring real-life tensions between the two longtime friends.